AdguardTeam/AdGuardHome/HACKING.md

  *  Constructors should validate their arguments and return meaningful errors.
     As a corollary, avoid lazy initialization.

+ *  Define `MarshalFoo` methods on non-pointer receivers, as pointer receivers [can have surprising results][staticcheck-911].

  *  Don't mix horizontal and vertical placement of arguments in function and method calls.
 That is, either this: